Best rubber´s lenght for speargun

 75cm Circular: 40-42cm

-85cm retarded trigger or 90cm normal trigger in parallel rubbers: 22-23cm
+85cm reverse trigger or 90cm normal trigger in parallel rubbers: 22-23cm

-85cm retarded trigger or 90cm normal trigger in circular rubbers: 44-46cm
+85cm reverse trigger or 90cm normal trigger in circular rubbers: 44-46cm

 But we see that it´s very easy know the perfect length for our spearguns.